mdiloreto/gcp-sa-iam-script/README.md

 This script is designed to export the IAM permissions for service accounts across all projects within a Google Cloud Platform (GCP) organization and also for all your cloud assets using Google Cloud Assets API.
 It outputs the data in CSV format for easy auditing and review.

 ## Prerequisites
 Before running this script, you will need the following:
+- Enable Resource Manager, IAM and Cloud Assets APIs in GCP.
 - Access to a GCP account with the necessary permissions to view IAM policies and service accounts.
 - The `gcloud` CLI installed and configured on your system.
 - The `jq` utility for processing JSON.